-Description of Dominant Vegetation and This stand is a Norway Spruce Plantation.
+Stand Description for Stand 1 28 Description of Dominant Vegetation and Successional Trends: This stand is a Norway Spruce Plantation.
 Norway spruce is a common species for forest plantation in the northeast.
-It is a good commercial Successional Trends: species and grows quickly into a large tree.
+It is a good commercial species and grows quickly into a large tree.
 This stand will continue as a Norway spruce plantation for many years.
 Riparian Area: 3.5 acres - This riparian area is the headwater of Chaffee Creek.
 It is defined by a very shallow drainage and wet soil conditions within the riparian area.
 This area tends to have slow moving water in the drainage.
 Management in this riparian area is to be very restricted.
 Management will be allowed, but commercial tree cutting will only be conducted as needed and in association with harvests in neighboring stands.
 Heavy equipment is not allowed in the stand.
 Stand History: This stand was cleared in the 1800's for agricultural purposes.